hikopensource/DAVAR-Lab-OCR/demo/text_spotting/mango/readme.md

 	</tr>
 </table>

-Note: Above links are from BaiduYunPan.
+> **Note**: Above links are from BaiduYunPan.
 Models can also be downloaded from [Google Drive](https://drive.google.com/drive/folders/1VLVbdEabCSZ54dNLvbBsMaXV2nrGrx9G?usp=sharing)

 ## Citation